Programming applications are Closed.

 All prospective programming hosts MUST submit their panel or event idea(s) to Dream Con by completing the Programming Application Form.
 A separate application form (up to 3) must be submitted for EACH panel or event that you would like to host.

 Programming applications will be reviewed by the Dream Con’s Programming Department.
 Please note that submitting an application does NOT guarantee approval.
+Acceptance in prior years does NOT guarantee acceptance this year.
 Prospective hosts will receive an email notifying the applicant if their panel or event has been accepted, rejected, or waitlisted.
 Due to the volume of submissions, only selected submissions are guaranteed to receive follow-up correspondence regarding the status of their application.